Integrating WebRTC Phone into Web Pages Using CommPeak

 if (callSession != null) {

-// this is required in order to handle second call while one is already ongoing, callSession holds actively running call, so we will hangup another session
+// This is required to handle a second call while one is already ongoing, callSession holds actively running call, so we will hang up another session

 e.session.terminate();